silpion/zimbra-crowd-extension/README.md

 zmmailboxdctl restart
 ```

-To use authentication against Crowd it has to be enabled once per domain:
+And override them per domain if required:

 ```
-zmprov modifyDomain example.com zimbraAuthMech custom:crowd
+zmprov modifyDomain example.org zimbraAuthMech 'custom:crowd crowd_application_name=zimbra2 "crowd_application_password=change me"'
-zmprov modifyDomain example.com zimbraPasswordChangeListener crowd zmprov flushCache -a domain
+zmmailboxdctl restart
 ```

 The authenticator will now try to authenticate against the given Crowd setup.
 Per default accounts are mapped by email address, ie. for each login a search
 against the Crowd directory is performed.
+This has some performance impact
-This can result in more than one
+and can result in more than one result which will cause an authentication
-account which will cause an error.
-Due to this it is recommended to set the
+error.
+Due to this it is recommended to set the Crowd username to
-Crowd username to authenticate against explicitly for each Zimbra account:
+authenticate against explicitly for each Zimbra account via the
+`zimbraForeignPrincipal` account attribute and the `crowd:` prefix:

 ```
 zmprov modifyAccount john.doe@example.com +zimbraForeignPrincipal crowd:jdoe